 A market is defined as directional round-trip air travel between an origin and a destination airport during a particular period.
-The assumption that markets are directional implies that a round-trip air travel from Atlanta to Detroit is a distinct market than round-trip air travel from Detroit to Atlanta.
+The assumption that markets are directional implies that a roundtrip air travel from Atlanta to Detroit is a distinct market than round-trip air travel from Detroit to Atlanta.
 Furthermore, this directional assumption allows for the possibility that origin city characteristics may influence market demand [see Gayle (2007a, 2007b, 2013), Berry, Carnall and Spiller (2006)].

 A flight itinerary is defined as a specific sequence of airport stops in traveling from the origin to destination airport.
 An air travel product is defined as a unique combination of airline(s) and flight itinerary.
 Following Ito and Lee (2007), a pure online product means that the same airline markets and operates all segments of a round-trip.
-For example, three separate pure online products are:

-(1) a non-stop round-trip from Atlanta to Detroit marketed and operated by Delta Air Lines;

-(2) a round-trip from Atlanta to Detroit with one stop in Minneapolis marketed and operated by Delta Air Lines; and (3) a non-stop round-trip from Atlanta to Detroit marketed and operated by Northwest Air Lines.
-Note that all three products are in the same market.
+For example, three separate pure online products are: (1) a non-stop round-trip from Atlanta to Detroit marketed and operated by Delta Air Lines; (2) a round-trip from Atlanta to Detroit with one stop in Minneapolis marketed and operated by Delta Air Lines; and (3) a non-stop round-trip from Atlanta to Detroit are in the same market - Atlanta to Detroit.